History

 • Larry Giguere VA3RSQ 2020-2021

 The Club’s first repeater VE3SVC (Seaway Valley Cornwall?) was started in the 60’s.
 It has had many homes over the years, for a while at the home of Reese Powell in the Riverdale area of Cornwall, then to the home of Gib Henderson in St. Andrews West.
 When Gib sold his home and moved into Cornwall, the repeater was moved to Tagwi High School just west of Monkland.
-The repeater is now a Yaesu Fusion analog/digital unit located at the Cornwall Community Hospital along with VE3VSW an analog UHF repeater and VA3SDG, our two DStar repeaters.
-The Club also hosts two wide area repeaters on a tower north of Bonville, VE3PGC (formerly VE3MTA) is another Yaesu Fusion analog/digital UHF repeater and VA3EDG operates as a digital DMR repeater.
+The repeater is now a Yaesu Fusion analog/digital unit located at the Cornwall Community Hospital, as are VA3SDG VHF and UHF, VA3EDG, a UHF DMR repeater on the Brandmeister network, and a analog repeater on the 222 MHz. band.
+The Club also hosts two wide area UHF repeaters on a 300′ tower north of Bonville, VE3PGC (formerly VE3MTA) is another Yaesu Fusion analog/digital UHF repeater, as is VE3VSW, with VE3PGC also serving as EchoLink and Allstar Net node.
+This site also hosts an APRS node on 144.390 MHz.

 Over the years the Club has published a newsletter usually on a monthly basis.
 Some of the earliest from the 1960’s will be posted on this site at a later date.
 In those days, it was printed on a Gestetner copy machine at the EMO headquarters and the Club paid the EMO secretary $1.00 to type up the stencil and run the copies.
 Remember those, they used alcohol and a special stencil, the printed copy was blue and usually faint.
 The Ham Bull, as it was known then eventually became the SVARC Radio News in the early 90’s, then SVARC Gap, then Dummy Load, then The Gap in 2010.

 At this point, the earliest known Editor of the newsletter was Alan Bradley (VE3DIJ) in 1960 and possibly before, followed by George Patrick in late 1961.
 Later in the 1960’s it would be Paul Croteau VE3DPH, Roy Cole VE3FVI and Reese Powell VE3DJK.
 Dave Holford (VE3HLU) did it for a number of years in the 1980’s.
 Robert McSween (VE3KCP) took a turn followed by Doug Pearson (VE3HTR) in the 1990’s.
 Tim Smith (VE3HCB) took on the role for a while and instituted the Club’s first website.
 Our most recent Editors have been James Richardson (VE3AFV) and Steve Harvey (VE3EZB).
-In the fall of 2020 Murray MacDonnell (VE3XLJ) took on the role as our current Newsletter Editor.
+In the fall of 2020 Murray MacDonnell (VE3XLJ) took on the role as our Newsletter Editor.
+Upon Murray’s move (back) to VE1-land, Roger VA3GBV assumed that role for 2023, and then in January 2024 Steve VE3EZB took over the job.
+The club is currently seeking a replacement for Steve, who no longer wishes to be our Newsletter Editor.

 In 2005, Tim Smith (VE3HCB) then President, applied to the Province for a Trillium Grant to purchase HF and VHF radio gear to set up a series of emergency communications sites throughout the City.
 In later years this equipment has been taken out, leaving only the antenna and feed cables with the intent of being able to deploy the equipment over a wider area.
 At this time, Tim also set up a structure and organized training sessions for members to become ARES (Amateur Radio Emergency Service) trained operators